Josh Allen Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Matchup vs. Atlanta

-- The Falcons have the NFL's 18th-ranked pass defense this season, surrendering 253.7 yards per game through the air.
+- The 253.7 passing yards the Falcons allow per game makes them the NFL's 18th-ranked pass defense this season.

-- The Falcons have surrendered 28 touchdowns through the air (1.9 per game).
-They are 28th in the NFL in that category.
+- At 1.9 passing TDs allowed per game, the Falcons defense is ranked 28th in the league.

 Recent Performances

-- Allen has 832 passing yards (277.3 ypg), completing 63% of his passes and tossing eight touchdown passes and two interceptions over his last three games.
+- Allen has racked up 832 passing yards (277.3 per game) and has a 63% completion percentage (85-for-135) over his last three appearances, tossing eight touchdowns and two interceptions.

-- He has added 197 rushing yards (65.7 ypg) on 27 carries while scoring one touchdown on the ground.
+- He has tacked on 197 rushing yards on 27 carries with one touchdown, averaging 65.7 yards per game.

 Allen's Buffalo Teammates